Nico Hoerner Player Props: Cubs vs. Brewers

 Nico Hoerner At The Plate

-- Among the qualifying hitters in MLB, he ranks 20th in batting average, 70th in on-base percentage, and 106th in slugging.
+- Among the qualified batters in MLB, his batting average ranks 31st, his on-base percentage ranks 76th, and he is 113th in the league in slugging.

-- Hoerner has picked up a hit in 77.6% of his 76 games this season, with multiple hits in 34.2% of them.
+- Hoerner has picked up a hit in 76.6% of his 77 games this season, with more than one hit in 33.8% of them.

-- Hoerner has an RBI in 25 of 76 games this year, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 32.5% of his games this season, Hoerner has had at least one RBI.
+He's picked up more than one in 15.6% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.